 A two-hour tour can easily turn into a four-hour tour when you add an additional hour each way for travel time.
 From our hotel on Tunnel Mountain in Banff, it took approximately 45 minutes to get to our dog sledding location at the Spray Lakes.
 The roads are often just gravel and quite twisty.
 Although we have two children that tend to get car sick, the ride was slow and short enough that we did not have any disasters before the tour even began.
 Pack snacks to eat in the car on the way back to town.

 Looking for a place to try out dog sledding?
 We have the best dog sledding spots for families all queued up for you.

 It will be extremely important that you dress for warmth.
 The key is to dress in layers and avoid cotton as the base layer.
 Cotton traps moisture against the skin and can actually make you feel colder.
 Silk or polyester underwear is an excellent option.
 We also purchased specialty ski socks and extremely good quality mittens for our entire family.
 We ordered through Mountain Equipment Co-op (a Canadian favorite), although other outdoor adventure stores are also an option.
-We found out that a hat or toque was not enough to keep out the wind created by the speed of the dog sled.
+A hat or toque was not enough to keep out the wind created by the speed of the dog sled.
 We found our heads were warmest when wearing a toque and then covering with the hood of a ski jacket.

 The costs of tours will vary by company and length of trip and some companies include a meal or snack.
-Our trip totaled $410 (Canadian) for two adults, two children ages 6 and 8), and our youngest, 3 year old was free.
 Expect to pay a deposit of up to 50% when you book and the remainder within 48 hours of your tour.

 by: Karen Mouly